algorithmiaio/shorties/README.md

 ### Step One: Find a Corpus
 The corpus is the set of texts that you will be using to base your short story on.
 For this project, you can base your short story on just one book or you can grab a whole selection of texts from various sources to be your corpus.

 If you want to base your short story on another book, try the public domain section of [Feedbooks](http://www.feedbooks.com/publicdomain).
 Another good site to check out is [Project Gutenberg](https://www.gutenberg.org/), which is home to over 50,000 ebooks.
 All of the public domain section on Feedbooks as well as most of the content on Project Gutenberg is available for you to use without infringing on copyright law.
-Other interesting corpuses that folks have used as a base for their generative fiction include software license agreements, personal journals, public speeches, or Wikipedia articles.
+Other interesting corpora that folks have used as a base for their generative fiction include software license agreements, personal journals, public speeches, or Wikipedia articles.
 It's really up to you to choose what you find most interesting!

 If you use just one book or text source, your resulting generated short story will be much more similar to the original work than if you combine multiple text sources.
 Same goes for the corpus length.
 Since we are doing short stories, using a smaller corpus is just fine.

 ### Step Two: Generate Trigrams

 Now let's get to work.
 The first thing you want to do with the text you have chosen is to make sure that it's in a pretty clean state.
-If the book or other text you've slected has copyright notices, table of contents, or other text that won't be needed in your short story, go ahead and remove that so you end up with a `.txt` file containing only the text you want to base your story on.
+If the book or other text you've selected has copyright notices, table of contents, or other text that won't be needed in your short story, go ahead and remove that so you end up with a `.txt` file containing only the text you want to base your story on.

 I decided to make a little short story based on [*Right Ho, Jeeves* by P.G.
 Wodehouse](https://en.wikipedia.org/wiki/Right_Ho,_Jeeves).
 I grabbed the book from Project Gutenberg, so there was a little bit of cleanup to do.
 I used [Guten-gutter](https://github.com/catseye/Guten-gutter), a python tool for cleaning up Project Gutenberg texts.

 We want to take our text and create a trigram file that we will use in step three to generate new text.
 The trigram model that we are building is essentially a list of word sequences, in our case sequences of 3 words, that appear in the text.
 [Read more about n-grams](https://en.wikipedia.org/wiki/N-gram) to get a deeper understanding of what the algorithm is constructing.

 Let's walk through a short python script based on the one that I used to generate a novel for [NaNoGenMo](https://github.com/dariusk/NaNoGenMo-2015) last month.
 You can find the [full script here](https://github.com/algorithmiaio/shorties/tree/master/python%20examples), which you with run with `python generate-trigrams.py`.
-While I chose to do this in python, feel free to use the langugage you feel the most comfortable working in!
+While I chose to do this in python, feel free to use the language you feel the most comfortable working in!

 First things first, we need to import the Algorithmia client.
 If you haven't used Algorithmia before, give the [python docs](http://docs.algorithmia.com/?python#python-client) a quick glance.
 Short version: install the client with `pip install algorithmia`.